top of page

 Excellent and Equitable Education

-The Judson School opened in the summer of 2022 to serve the Judson Mill Community of Greenville, South Carolina.
-Funded entirely by New Way Global, the Judson School is an innovative, community-based school.
+The Judson School opened in the summer of 2022 to serve the Judson Mill Community of Greenville, Funded entirely by New Way Global, The Judson School is an innovative, community-based school.

-76% of all children in Judson Mill live in homes earning below the poverty line placing Judson among the lowest 1% in America.
+76% of all children in Judson Mill live in homes earning below the poverty line placing the Judson community among the lowest 1% in America.

 bottom of page